GrahamCHill/SDL-DearImGUI-Template/README.md

-This template uses git submodules, if you do *not* git clone it and just use download from the web, you will have to place the content of SDL2 into the SDL folder in the folder External/SDL2 and the content of Tiny File Dialog (if you want to use it,) in AppTemplate/Submodules/tinyfd (or you can delete the files relating to it and remove the references in the CMake files.)
+This template uses git submodules, if you do *not* git clone it and just use download from the web, you will have to place the content of SDL2 into the SDL folder in the folder External/SDL2 and the content of Tiny File Dialog (if you want to use it,) in AppTemplate/Submodules/tinyfd (or you can delete the files and folders relating to it and remove the references in the CMake files.)

 You can Change the rendering backend without much effort, as time progresses I will make this process easier, but at the